Lukens4242/CNC_6-axis_motion_control_docs/README.md

 * 351mm length of 3/4in aluminum tube
 * M8x100 hex head bolt
 * M5x40 screw
+* M5 nut

 Start by inserting the two bearings into the side of the bottom arm bearing.
 Then take a 351mm length of 3/4in tubing and put a pair of holes in it.
 One is a 5mm holes 7.5mm from one end.
 The other is a 8mm hole 135mm from the other end.
 Both go all the way through the tube and are measured from the center of the holes.

 ![bottom arm bearing](images/bottom_arm_bearing.jpg)

-Put the tube through the center of the bottom arm bearing block, position them between the risers and insert a 100mm M8 hex head bolt with an 8mm thumb wheelon the other side.
+Put the tube through the center of the bottom arm bearing block, position them between the risers and insert a 100mm M8 hex head bolt with an 8mm thumb wheel on the other side.

 ![bottom arm bearing](images/bottom_arm_bearing2.jpg)